LimpingGabriel/YeOldeTranslator/README.md

 Run this file on its own to load in the best (according to BLEU score) pre-trained model.
 Try your hand at Shakespeareify-ing your sentences!

+### app.py

+Run this file to use a (primitive) flask web demo with an input and a test box.

 # Credits and Attribution